-Pre-Mitigation Risk Residual Risk category Risk description Likelihood Consequence Risk Rating Mitigation actions Lead organisation for action Risk Rating Risk type Static or Dynamic management of cultural values issues in not undertaken with T.O.s Time for undertaking assessments is biggest risk to implementing watering actions developed by MCMA.
-Note: potential future recognition of joint management arrangements with TOs may see a need for provision of funding.
+Risk Risk description Pr e-Mitigation Risk - Mitigation actions Lead Residual Risk Risk type Static/ category Likelihood Consequence Risk Rating organisn. for action Rating Dynamic undertaking assessments is biggest risk to implementing watering actions Risk does not require inclusion and tailoring in DPs- this should be covered in the Cultural Heritage tick box in the DP rather than the risk assessment.
 Legal Failure to recognise cultural heritage issues at a site targeted for watering may result in necessary permits and approvals not being obtained, leading to prosecution and fines.
+Risk does not require inclusion and tailoring in DPs - this should be covered in the Cultural Heritage tick box in the DP rather than the risk assessment.
 Likely Moderate Medium Undertake desktop reviews and site assessments of footprint of activities being undertaken with archaeologists, traditional owners and land managers, to identify approval needs and contingency measures - standard practice for all sites.
 Obtain any necessary formal approvals/permits and implement required actions.
-Monitor developments from VFMRP assessment process and adapt and apply procedures as required (noting that some of this information has not yet been entered into ACRIS) Apply MCMA cultural heritage site assessment processes MCMA Low Dynamic Environment Total cost of proposed delivery actions exceeds the funding that can be provided by VEWH, limiting scope of the program and not achieved planned environmental outcomes Possible Minor Low Prioritise funding and site selection in line with available resources.
-Undertake preliminary assessment of costs during development of proposals and scoping of the plan.
-VEWH Low Static Reputational Reporting of water usage and updating of water register lags behind deliveries, leading to possible overuse of environmental entitlements and incorrect reporting Possible Major Medium Post estimated usage to water register during or immediately after delivery and adjust for actuals as soon as possible.
-Review water accounting processes to identify any opportunities for improvement.
-GMW Low Static
+Monitor developments from VFMRP assessment process and adapt and apply procedures as required (noting that some of this information has not yet been entered into ACHRIS).
+Apply MCMA cultural heritage site assessment process. мсма Low Dynamic Environment Pumping of environmental deliveries into wetlands results in erosion downstream of pump discharge, leading to water quality impacts and the need to suspend watering actions and rectify the damage.
+Risk requires inclusion and tailoring in DPs - only relevant for some sites and needs to be actively managed during delivery.

-Pre-Mitigation Risk Residual Risk Risk category Risk description Likelihood Consequence Risk Rating Mitigation actions Lead organisation for action Rating Risk type Static or Dynamic of "water used/available" in the water market, with implications for efficient functioning of the water market.
-Regular reporting of delivery volumes and progress to VEWH Storage Operators MCMA Environment Pumping of environmental deliveries into wetlands results in erosion downstream of pump discharge, leading to water quality impacts and the need to suspend watering actions and rectify the damage.
 Likely Minor Low Ensure delivery routes downstream of pump sites can withstand the proposed flow rates without unacceptable impacts.
 Armouring and other protections may be installed if required.
-Implement ramp up and ramp down phases for flows to reduce erosion risks residual risk not rated, to be addressed in relevant delivery plan МСМА Low Dynamic Environment Failure of delivery infrastructure or water monitoring assets (including water meters) may result in interruptions to watering actions, leading to failure to achieve environmental objectives. (includes failure of temporary works) Possible Minor Low Ensure asset ownership is clear and asset owners undertake pre-event inspections and maintain assets as required. (including electrical supply to Hattah pumps).
+Implement ramp up and ramp down phases for flows to reduce erosion risks мсма Low Dynamic Environment Failure of delivery infrastructure or water monitoring assets (including water meters) may result in interruptions to watering actions, leading to failure to achieve environmental objectives. (includes failure of temporary works) Risk requires inclusion and tailoring in DPs - only relevant for some sites and needs to be actively managed during delivery Possible Minor Low Ensure asset ownership is clear and asset owners undertake pre-event inspections and maintain assets as required.
 Undertake operational monitoring during each event and respond as necessary to prevent failures.
-This may include float switches to prevent high water levels, and trail cameras for real time monitoring if risk level warrants. ensure levees designs are fit for purpose and address trafficability needs or control traffic access to levees etc. to ensure safety require inspections to ensure temporary levees are built according to specifications during construction, and prior to commencement of delivery Site selection for pump and meter to MCMA / Asset Owner Low Dynamic
+This may include float switches to prevent high water levels, and trail cameras for real time monitoring if risk level warrants.
+Ensure levees designs are fit for purpose and address trafficability needs or control traffic access to levees etc. to ensure safety Require inspections to ensure temporary levees are built according to specifications during construction, and prior to commencement of delivery Site selection for pump and meter to minimise potential for damage, including protection of meter from falling tree limbs or other damage if MCMA / Asset Owner VEWH/ GMW Low Dynamic